HildeLucassen/mixture-adsorption-thermodynamics/README.md

 - Use the repository page **“Cite this repository”** control (filled from [`CITATION.cff`](CITATION.cff)), or
 - Read the citation metadata directly in **`CITATION.cff`** at the repo root.

+## Authorship
+This project started development during Flavian's Bachelor's End Project at Eindhoven University of Technology.

+Authors: H.A.
+Lucassen [1], A. Luna-Triguero [1, 2], and J. M. Vicent-Luna [2]

+[1] Energy Technology, Department of Mechanical Engineering, Eindhoven University of Technology

+[2] Eindhoven Institute for Renewable Energy Systems (EIRES), Eindhoven University of Technology

 ---